steelx/enspire-ui-code-challenge/README.md

 \<en-tab data-pane="paneName"\>  - `tab/tabDirective.js`

 - The `pane` attribute refers to the name of the \<en-tab-pane\>
+- The `selected` attribute, when 'true', makes the tab initially active

 #### Tab Container (directive)
 \<en-tab-container data-name="containerName"\>  - `tabContainer/tabContainerDirective.js`